System Design Space

 Verdict

-• A practical approach to architectural evolution
+• A practical frame for deliberate architectural evolution.

 Sources